Author: Andrew George

 Third or subsequent offence

-For a first offence, this offence carries a maximum fine of 25 penalty units (a $4029.75 fine) or a maximum of 6 months imprisonment, or both.7
+For a first offence, this offence carries a maximum fine of 25 penalty units ($5,227 as at 2026-27) or a maximum of 6 months imprisonment, or both.7

 The Department of Treasury and Finance reviews and updates the value of a penalty unit on 1 July each year.8 As such, the maximum fine for this offence is liable to change.